vhrm19/snell_ND/README.md

 # Snell\_ND

-> Tools for computing and visualizing generalized Snell’s Law in nondestructive testing contexts.
+> Tools for computing and visualizing generalized Snell’s Law in N-dimensions.

 ## 📄 Project Overview